vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

   A list/hash of attributes that are exposed to accept data from the parent component.
-It has a simple Array-based syntax and an alternative Object-based syntax that allows advanced configurations such as type checking, custom validation and default values.
+It has an Array-based simple syntax and an alternative Object-based syntax that allows advanced configurations such as type checking, custom validation and default values.

 - **Example:**